Evolutionary biology: Subfields

-In evolutionary developmental biology scientists look at how the different processes in development play a role in how a specific organism reaches its current body plan.
-The genetic regulation of ontogeny and the phylogenetic process is what allows for this kind of understanding of biology to be possible.
+In evolutionary developmental biology, scientists look at how the different processes in development play a role in how a specific organism reaches its current body plan.
+The genetic regulation of ontogeny and the phylogenetic process is what allows for this kind of understanding of biology.
 By looking at different processes during development, and going through the evolutionary tree, one can determine at which point a specific structure came about.
-For example, the three germ layers can be observed to not be present in cnidarians and ctenophores, which instead present in worms, being more or less developed depending on the kind of worm itself.
-Other structures like the development of Hox genes and sensory organs such as eyes can also be traced with this practice.